Sydney gangland war: The McCann-Domican Group

 Led by Barry McCann and his associate, Irish-born British standover man Thomas "Tough Tommy" Domican, this group was mainly involved in drug trafficking and were considered to be a major rival group.
 Like Smith's gang, McCann's gang operated out of the Lansdowne Hotel in Chippendale.
-During the 1980s, McCann's gang was involved in a feud with Smith's gang and later got into a "tit-for-tat" feud with Chris Flannery.
+During the 1980s, McCann's gang was involved in a feud with both the McPherson-Freeman and Smith-Henry groups and before getting into a "tit-for-tat" feud with Chris Flannery.
 The group included Barry "Sugar" Croft, Terry Ball, George Savvas, Victor Camillieri and Kevin Theobald.
 McCann was later shot dead at H.J.
 Mahoney Park in Marrickville on 27 December 1987.

 The Honoured Society

 A Calabrian 'Ndrangheta group that were involved in the marijuana trade in the Riverina District during the 1970s.
 The Honoured Society was reported to run a vast marijuana trade between Sydney and Melbourne.
 Robert Trimbole, Gianfranco "Frank" Tizzoni, Antonio Sergi (born 1935), Antonio Sergi (born 1950), Domenic Sergi, Francesco Sergi, and Francesco Barbaro were reportedly part of this group.
 Even though the Honoured Society weren't directly involved in the Sydney gangland war, some members were reportedly involved in the heroin trade.